-- 59% of black and 54% of young BIPOC farmers find accessing capital to be "very or extremely challenging" - 75% of young black farmers said they need more access to land - 87% of BIPOC young farmers said they are motivated to farm in order to steward and regenerate natural resources
+- 59% of black and 54% of young BIPOC farmers found accessing capital to be "very or extremely challenging" - 75% of young black farmers said they need more access to land - 87% of BIPOC young farmers said they are motivated to farm in order to steward and regenerate natural resources

 The Company believes that for its investments to be impactful, they must be accessible and appropriate to all potential players in the organic farmland space.
-We are launching the RnR Pool to help spur investment into this underserved segment of U.S. agriculture.
+The RNR Pool is intended to help spur investment in organic farming across the U.S. by addressing the challenge farmers face with accessing capital and land.